 Conduit’s objective in this fellowship is to design and produce three alternative concert formats for millennial audiences in Miami.
 In creating the alternative formats, Conduit is using a creative approach to problem solving called design thinking.
 This approach is creative approach to developing experiences rooted in empathy for audiences, and involves observing and interviewing target audience members, generating numerous ideas about new kinds of experiences for them, testing the ideas with prototypes, and producing full-scale pilot performances.
 Conduit will be commissioning several new works, completing a certification in foundations of design thinking with IDEO U, traveling for performances and festivals, engaging Miami millennials in research, mentoring undergraduate students at Frost, and sharing their experiences on Medium.

-Zach is also the bass clarinetist in Nu Deco Ensemble, Miami’s 21st century genre-bending orchestra, which performs original works, classics, and collaborations with artists such as Ben Folds, Kishi Bashi, and Jacob Collier.
+Zach is the bass clarinetist of Nu Deco Ensemble, Miami’s 21st century genre-bending orchestra, which performs original works, classics, and collaborations with artists such as Ben Folds, Kishi Bashi, and Jacob Collier.
 He is also the current author of Nu Deco’s blog.

 Before these positions, Zach played three seasons as a Clarinet Fellow at the New World Symphony (NWS) in Miami, where he performed orchestral and chamber music programs and led performance and educational projects for new audiences.
 His most recent project, transmuse, was a musical experience created in collaboration with transgender community in South Florida to celebrate the trans experience, sourcing stories from trans people and fusing them with music to create a space to bring the community together.
 In the 2016-17 season, he designed and produced a full-orchestra concert for NWS called DIMENSIONS, an interactive performance geared toward a young audience that had no previous experience with classical music.
 This program empowered audience members to explore many different ways of listening through the orchestra's favorite pieces of music through extramusical creative activity including writing, drawing, and crafting paper models in order to discover their own pathway into classical music.
 Zach co-created and produced the informal educational webisode series "NWS Offstage," in which Fellows give tips about being healthy and productive musicians to high school music students.
 He was also a co-creator of the New World Symphony x Pratt Institute collaboration BLINK, BURN., which showed at Art Basel Miami 2017.